mmesh/docs/docs/platform/kubernetes/pods.md

 ---
-title: Kubernetes Pods integration
+title: Kubernetes Pods Integration
 description: Learn how to connect your Kubernetes Pods to your mmesh virtual private topology without adding a single line of code or configuration.
 ---

-# Pods
+# Kubernetes Pods

 ## Kubernetes Pods Routing